wagtail/rfcs/text/029-immutable-revision-events.md

 ### Goals

  - Revision list should be easier to grok (what changed on each revision, what is relevant to me).
-Currently a new Revision is saved on every page save or major state change, so we end up with lots or revisions.
+Currently a new Revision is saved on every page save or major state change, so we end up with lots of revisions.
 Should be able to see what fields changed, a label showing if the Revision was ever live or submitted for review, etc

  - Making the revision diff view easier to grok.
 Look at pre-rendering content (including RichTextFields & StreamBlock elements) and displaying the rendered differences.